briannadickman/flea_market/README.md

 ### Prerequisites & Installing

 To get started using Flea-Market, you will need to make sure you have the latest versions of MongoDB, mongoose, Angular.js, Node.js, Express.js, and Bootstrap.
-To download these or make sure you are up to date, open terminal, navigate to the folder containing the Bucket // app and type:
+To download these or make sure you are up to date, open terminal, navigate to the folder containing the app and type:

 ```
 npm install